ssloxford/they-see-me-rollin/object_detection/README.md

 ## Running Attack on Object Detection Evaluation

 This part uses the `attack_object_detection.py` script.

-It requires tensorflow models that can be downloaded from the release file found in this repository.
-These should be available into `repository/evaluation/data/models/` (which is mapped to `/home/data/models/` in the container).
+It requires tensorflow models that can be downloaded from the [release file](https://github.com/ssloxford/they-see-me-rollin/releases/download/v1.0/models.zip) found in this repository.
+These should be available into `repository/object_detection/data/models/` (which is mapped to `/home/data/models/` in the container).

 When evaluating the effect of the rolling shutter attack, we compare inferences between rolling-shutter corrupted frames with inferences on legitimate frames.
 To run inferences and store helpers results for inference on legit frames,